My name is Becki, and I am a wife, a mother, a daughter, a sister, and a friend. Valentine's Day is one of my favorite

 If you have a date this Valentine's Day, whether it's a steady girlfriend, boyfriend, or somebody you've just started seeing, put them first this February 14th.
 A lot of people like affection, especially on V-day.
 So it doesn't matter if you're a boy or a girl: Boys like to be shown affection too.
 If you're in a relationship, you should aim to make your sweetheart smile and beam throughout the day so that they feel special on this holiday.
 Others will notice how you treat your significant other, and that will likely benefit your sweetheart's standing among your peers (which is a good thing for them if popularity is important).

 Many schools offer roses or carnations on this holiday, often sold through the student council.
 You should be able to get flowers for your sweetheart from the school, and they will often be delivered during class (again, drawing positive attention toward your sweetheart if popularity is the goal).
 This is a seriously romantic gesture that most girls (and maybe even some boys) will love, so you should think strongly about doing this for the person that you're dating.
 This may be a better option for girls than for boys, but that doesn't get girls off the hook as far as doing something for your boyfriend goes!

-Girls should consider a romantic card for their boyfriend.
+Girls should consider a romantic card for their boyfriends.
 For those whose boyfriends enjoy the attention, a card that plays fun music might be a good idea.
-Making sure that this is delivered to his locker or to class is a nice touch, that way others can see him open it.
+Making sure that this is delivered to his locker or class is a nice touch; that way, others can see him open it.
 It's nice to have other people see how much you're loved and how affectionate your sweetheart is to you.
 Boys like attention too!

 Do Something for High School Lonely Hearts This Valentine's Day